dimlaitman/bitpanda-demo/README.md

 ### Backend

-- **NestJS**: A progressive Node.js framework that enables the development of efficient and scalable server-side applications.
+- **NestJS**: Progressive Node.js framework that enables the development of efficient and scalable server-side applications.
-- **Ts-rest**: A type-safe REST API server that enhances the reliability of API interactions.
+- **Ts-rest**: Type-safe REST API server that enhances the reliability of API interactions.
-- **QuickNode Solana 2.0 SDK**: A powerful tool for blockchain interactions, specifically designed for the Solana ecosystem.
+- **Solana 2.0 SDK**: A powerful tool for blockchain interactions, specifically designed for the Solana ecosystem.
-- **Swagger**: A powerful tool for API documentation that allows for easy visualization and testing of API endpoints.
+- **Swagger**: Tool for API documentation that allows for easy visualization and testing of API endpoints.

 ### Frontend